Making an appointment

-We have a limited number of pre-bookable appointments on a Tuesday evening with a GP and a Nurse Practitioner – these appointments are popular with patients who are unable to attend during core hours.
+We have a limited number of pre-bookable appointments on a Tuesday evening with two clinicians – these appointments are popular with patients who are unable to attend during core hours.

 When you request an appointment, our staff will ask for more information to ensure you are given an appointment with the most appropriate person, however, if you prefer not to give more information that is ok too.

 For new problems, you will be given a 15 minute appointment with one of our Nurse Practitioners (Angela or Sarah), they will assess you and deal with your problem appropriately, however, if they feel that the problem actually is of a more complex nature, we have a GP at hand ready to offer support/take over your care - you will always see the most appropriate person.

 You can also decide - when booking an appointment, whether you would like a face to face appointment or whether we can deal with your problem by telephone - for example, if you wish to discuss a result/medication or an ongoing problem that the GP is aware of - this could be dealt with by phone (if you are unsure, the receptionist can help if you if you give them more information) which means that you don’t have to travel to the practice.